 In the 6th and 7th month, the baby's gastrointestinal tract begins to function.
 The eyelids open at 24 weeks of gestation, and the baby is able to blink.
 The "startle reflex" in newborns is now apparent, and the baby will startle to loud noises in utero.
 It is possible for the baby to survive outside the womb at this stage, though intensive care will be required in a specialized neonatal unit.
 The lungs begin to produce small amounts of surfactant (a chemical necessary for breathing air) at approximately 24 weeks, but the lungs are far from developed.
 An infant born at this stage of pregnancy would require surfactant to keep the lungs open after birth.

-The Last Trimester: Lung Development and Fetal Surgery
+The Last Trimester: Growth and Development

 The Third Trimester: Weeks 29-40

 The last trimester is when the baby really begins to put on weight, and the lungs finish their development.
 The baby practices breathing movements for at least 1/3 of his or her day, and the lungs begin to develop alveoli at about 32 weeks.
 Interestingly, the lungs continue to develop alveoli (air sacs) until the age of 8 years!

 The final months leading up to birth are a time for the baby's lungs to finish developing and for the baby to put on weight.
 The brain becomes twice as heavy during the last 2 months of gestation.